echiweshe/genai-agent-3d/genai_agent_project/IMPLEMENTATION_STATUS.md

 ## Known Issues

-1. **Model Compatibility**
+1. **External Dependencies**
+   - External integrations require separate installation and setup
-   - Some Ollama models may have naming inconsistencies
+   - Some integrations may have compatibility issues with different versions
-   - The error handling for model not found needs improvement

 2. **Performance**
    - Large operations may cause memory issues
    - No caching mechanism implemented yet
+   - Hunyuan-3D and other ML tools may require significant GPU resources

 3. **Integration**
-   - Limited error handling for Blender script execution
+   - Limited error handling for external tool execution
    - No support for real-time feedback during long operations